Semaphores

 ...

-• The board is defined and the AP_HAL_linux.his imported.
+- The board is defined and the

-• The pthread_mutex_init() function initialises the mutex referenced by mutex with attributes specified by attr.
+function initialises the mutex referenced by mutex with attributes specified by attr. - The mutex object referenced by mutex shall be locked by calling

-• The pthread_mutex_unlock() function attempts to unlock the specified mutex.
-If there are threads blocked on the mutex object when pthread_mutex_unlock() is called, resulting in the mutex becoming available, the scheduling policy is used to determine which thread acquires the mutex.
+function attempts to unlock the specified mutex.
+If there are threads blocked on the mutex object whenpthread_mutex_unlock()

-• REMEMBER: a thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler.
+is called, resulting in the mutex becoming available, the scheduling policy is used to determine which thread acquires the mutex. - REMEMBER: a thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler.

 ...